-A deviated septum is a common condition affecting millions of people worldwide.
-It can cause discomfort, breathing difficulties, and other health issues.
-This article will discuss what a deviated septum is, its symptoms, causes, and the benefits of treating it.
+In this article, we will discuss what a deviated septum is, its symptoms, causes, and the benefits of treating it.
 We will also explore various treatment options available to help you breathe easy once again.
+At Penn Medicine Becker ENT & Allergy, our specialists provide expert care to address these concerns.

 Fixing Your Deviated Septum